-Ford Focus 1.0 Ecoboost Hybrid Mhev 155 Titanium X 5DR
+Ford Focus 1.0 Ecoboost Hybrid Mhev 155 Active X 5DR

 Small changes from a semi-recent facelift include retuned electric power steering and stiffer suspension.
 You might notice the latter; this is certainly no limo on Britain’s broken tarmac, and you should probably test drive it before deciding if you could live with one every day.